Wolverine971/9takes/src/blog/community/introducing-9takes.md

 </div>

 Inspired by the Enneagram, an insightful personality typing system, 9takes aims to offer a fresh take on social media by harnessing the power of nine distinct perspectives or the 9 takes on life.
-The platform's unique features create an unbiased environment where users can explore the nuances of feelings thoughts and behavior.
+The platform's unique features create an unbiased environment where users can explore the nuances of feelings, thoughts and behavior.

 But why build 9takes, and how will it be different?

 ## 9takes: For When You Want Different Perspectives

 We often find ourselves seeking answers and opinions from a variety of sources.
 When it comes to finding the "right" answer, we might turn to Google or AI-powered platforms like ChatGPT to provide us with the most accurate information.
 On the other hand, when we're interested in exploring people's opinions and perspectives, we may gravitate towards platforms like Reddit, Facebook groups, or Twitter.
 The google/ chatgpts are too big and broad while the subreddits facebook groups and twitter are too niche.
 9takes offers a unique middle ground by allowing users to source answers to their questions from real people, who are grouped by personality as opposed to followers, subreddits, and other ways to group people.
-This approach not only exposes users to a diverse array of perspectives, but also enables them to identify patterns in thinking feeling and approach, fostering a deeper understanding of how people approach different questions.
+This approach not only exposes users to a diverse array of perspectives, but also enables them to identify patterns in thinking, feeling and approach, fostering a deeper understanding of how people approach different questions.

 ## Unmasking Authenticity: Unbiased Responses, Unfiltered Perspectives